Chairman John Allan talks the new Tesco

-One of the first events during his tenure was the Tesco Board's appointment of Dixons executive John Allan as Chairman.
+Among the first events of his tenure was the Tesco Board's appointment of Dixons executive John Allan as Chairman.
 Since then, the management duo have presided over an impressive turnaround at the UK's largest grocer by sales.
 An overgrown assortment has been pruned, the vast store base streamlined, and, above all, consumer end prices sharpened.

 Tesco's latest quarter reveals the strongest growth at home since 2009 and a positive trend for the sixth season in a row.
 But the market leader with annual net revenues of €57bn is challenged as never before on its own turf by the German discounters and Amazon Fresh.
 Your call John...

 Aldi and Lidl are growing in popularity with local consumers, while Amazon Fresh has been extending its online home delivery service from London over the last year.
 The challenge to Tesco.com and Tesco's physical stores will only increase long-term now that Amazon has purchased US organic retailer Whole Foods, which also runs nine outlets in London.

 Add to this a generally heavily-stored market and a post-Brexit inflationary environment, where higher input costs cannot easily be passed on to the consumer during a price war with Aldi and Lidl, and you don't exactly have either much operative margin or a joyous scenario for your shareholders.

 So how does the Tesco C-suite intend to deal with these issues from the new corporate HQ in Welwyn Garden City?

 "Every penny I've earned from Tesco since I became Chairman has been invested in either Tesco shares or bonds"